If you are on a Bournemouth University franchised course at one of our Partner Colleges this section is for you.

 Can you get help with study skills?

 Your college provides your main source of support with study skills.
-In addition, you can also access the Study Skills area on Brightspace which contains a wide range of resources designed to help you develop these skills.
+In addition, you can also access the Academic Skills Hub on Brightspace which contains a wide range of self-access resources designed to help you develop these skills.
 It has information on a variety of topics including:

 - Advice for New Students